-- O In the 2001 City to Surf, 50,000 runners consumed more than 70,000 litres of Gatorade along the 14km course. - O The name Gatorade derives from the Gators but it was originally called Cade's Cola or Cade's Ade.
+- In the 2003 City to Surf in Sydney, 60,000 runners consumed more than 75,000 litres of Gatorade along the 14 km course. - The name Gatorade derives from the Gators but it was originally called Cade's Cola or Cade's Ade.
 When Quaker Oats acquired the brand in 1985 they wanted to call it 'Quinch', but market research revealed that people already knew the drink as Gatorade and so the name remained. - During the famous '67 Orange Bowl match, Gators player Larry Smith ran an amazing 94 yards, with his pants falling down, to make a touchdown that won the game.
 He crossed the line with the ball in one hand and his pants in the other.
 After the game his mother was heard to say, "Gee coach, can't you get my boy some pants that fit".
-Larry Smith's touchdown is still a record today. - O In terms of human physiology research, Gatorade is the most thoroughly studied consumer food product on the market.
+Larry Smith's touchdown is still a record today. - In terms of human physiology research, Gatorade is the most thoroughly studied consumer food product on the market.